dfelinto/blender-manual/manual/addons/render/povray.rst

    For "Continue trace" is able to recover the point at which your last render stopped and continue it from there (even if you switched off your computer).
-``/EXIT``: Close POV-Ray after rendering the image There is an option in POV-Ray for windows interface to do the same:
+``/EXIT``: Close POV-Ray after rendering the image There is an option in POV-Ray for Windows interface to do the same:
    The "On Completion" option to "Exit POV-Ray for Windows" (in the *Render* menu).

 .. tip:: Fast Preview Renders